Introduction

 How Abstract Methods Force Implementation in Child Classes

 Abstract methods play a vital role in enforcing a contract between the abstract class and its subclasses.
 When a subclass inherits from an abstract class, it must implement all the abstract methods defined in that class.
-This mechanism ensures that all subclasses adhere to a consistent interface, which is essential for maintaining code quality.
+This mechanism ensures that all subclasses adhere to a consistent interface, which is important for maintaining code quality.

 Let’s take another example to illustrate this concept: